 delivering it to that person personally; or

-addressing it to that person and either leaving it at, or posting it, by prepaid mail, to the address appearing in the register of members or in case of the club to the club’s registered address ; or
+addressing it to that person and either leaving it at, or posting it, by prepaid mail, to the address appearing in the Register of Members or in case of the Club to the Club’s registered address ; or

-transmitting by facsimile to the facsimile number provided by the member.
+transmitting by facsimile to the facsimile number provided by the Member.

-Or
+or

-(ii) Given or made by Email to the Email address provided by the member or in case of the club to the club’s published Email address.
+(ii) Given or made by Email to the Email address provided by the Member or in case of the Club to the Club’s published Email address.

 2) Notices will be deemed to be given or made: